 Üsküdar is a historic part of Istanbul, but on the Asian side of the city.

 But, that doesn’t mean that there is little or nothing to see there.
-On the contrary!
-There are some very famous historical sites from the Ottoman period.
+On the contrary.
+There are some very famous Ottoman historical sites that you can see there.

 THE REST OF ISTANBUL

 Istanbul is a very big city.
 What I’ve mentioned in this post is just a scratch on the surface.
 It’s a very broad overview that gives you a general idea of the city.
 I was there for 7 days and although I managed to see a lot, I also missed a lot.

 These photos are of places and sites that you can see when you cross the Bosphorus, on the way to Üsküdar.
 I’ve never been to the Dolmabahçe Palace, for example.
 But, I will go next time.

 I also wanted to visit Beşiktaş and Şişli, but there was simply no time.
 That’s also one more reason for me to go back to Istanbul in the future.
 The city is truly amazing and it requires repeat visits.

 The historic areas of Istanbul are a UNESCO World Heritage Site.
 Indeed, with so much history, it’s appropriate to designate the whole area as the world’s patrimony.

 The only thing that I would add is that, with a bit of knowledge of the Ottoman history, everything that you see in Istanbul falls in the right place.
 I believe that only then you can fully appreciate and understand this great city.